-A copy of the First Judicial District of Pennsylvania Administrative Governing Board Rule No. 1 of 2017 (In Re: First Judicial District of Pennsylvania Court-Appointed Counsel, Investigative and Expert Witness Fee Schedule) will be attached to the final submission. □ What are the strengths and challenges to advancing parental access to legal representation by making the costs the financial responsibility of the CCYA?
+A copy of the First Judicial District of Pennsylvania Administrative Governing Board Rule No. 1 of 2017 (In Re: First Judicial District of Pennsylvania Court-Appointed Counsel, Investigative and Expert Witness Fee Schedule) is included with the submission.

+□ What are the strengths and challenges to advancing parental access to legal representation by making the costs the financial responsibility of the CCYA?
 Please describe how the court was engaged in this discussion.